 Villamanta Disability Rights Legal Service

-Villamanta is a state-wide community based legal Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence. that works only on disability related legal issues, with a primary focus on issues that affect people who have an intellectual disability.
-Villamanta:
+Villamanta is a state-wide community legal service that only works on disability related legal issues, with a primary focus on issues that affect people who have an intellectual disability.

 - provides casework on disability related legal issues;

-- assists with appeals to the Administrative Appeals A body set up to hear and decide disputes, usually with less formality and less strict rules of evidence than in a court proceeding.
-(AAT) about decisions made by the NDIS;
+- assists with appeals to the Administrative Appeals Tribunal about decisions made by the NDIS;

-- provides education to the community about the rights of people who have a disability;
+- provides education to the community about the rights of people who have disability;

 - lobbies government and other bodies about laws and policies that affect people with disability;

-- provides free information about a range of disability rights topics (available on the website);
+- provides free information about a range of disability rights topics (available on Villamanta’s website).

 Mental Health Legal Centre